mropert/mropert.github.io/_posts/2025-04-30-making_games_tick_part2.md

 author: mropert
 ---

-Most game engines handle simulation tick calling a overridable method on each game object.
+Most game engines handle simulation tick by calling an overridable method on each game object.
 Why is that?
 And is that the only approach out there?
 Isn't it odd that a very objected-oriented approach is the default in an industry that [keeps complaining that OOP is bad and we should do data driven instead](https://www.youtube.com/watch?v=rX0ItVEVjHc)?

 In this series of articles we talk game simulation performance and architecture.
-In the [previous episode](/2025/04/23/making_games_tick_part1/) we went over the basics of a game main loop and how it often implemented (although in a simplified manner for the sake of getting started).
+In the [previous episode](/2025/04/23/making_games_tick_part1/) we went over the basics of a game main loop and how it is often implemented (although in a simplified manner for the sake of getting started).
 Today we take a step back and think about flow and architecture.

 ## Why so abstract?

 When I first had a look at commonly used engines (such as Unreal, Unity and Godot) and the way they handle ticks it felt pretty weird and alien to me.
-I have spent most of my time in game development working with custom engines, especially with the Clausewitz Engine at Paradox Development Studio (don't bother looking it up on the internet, most pages I could find about it are out of date, completely wrong, or both).
-Let me explain by bringing back the basic sample from our previous episode.
+I have spent most of my time in game development career working with custom engines, especially with the Clausewitz Engine at Paradox Development Studio (don't bother looking it up on the internet, most pages I could find about it are out of date, completely wrong, or both).
+Let me explain what I mean by bringing back the basic sample from our previous episode.

 ```cpp